Gowtham-app-developer/Kotlin-Interview-Questions/Examples.md

     mButton.onClick()
 }

-interface MyInterfaceListener { // TODO Interfaces are not a class and it consists of both abstract
+// TODO Interfaces are not a class and it consists of both abstract and normal methods.

-                                // and normal methods.
+interface MyInterfaceListener {

     var mInt: Int // TODO By default the properties present in an interface are abstract.